ShannaSeigel/digital-garden-jekyll-template/_pages/about.md

 - I've had various digital spaces over the years, the first in **1999**, when I was but a wee babe and thought I would be a world-famous teen author (as in, I would be a teenager with published works).
 It was called "Ya Think!?" under my made up company "Imagine Ink."
 Yup. 😅
+	- (I should lower the cringe level, I actually ran that site as a platform for young writers until I got to college and I got lots of submissions over those years)